-We no longer allow visitations in the home prior to eight weeks of age.
+We no longer allow visitations in the home prior to ten weeks of age.
 We limit visitors to those individuals that have put a deposit down already.
 This is to protect our dogs, our family, and our livestock.
 Part of raising our puppies in the home means that we invite strangers into our home to bring their puppies home.
 Visitors can track bacteria into the home that can make our dogs and puppies very sick and we take this very seriously.
 We limit our risks by reducing the amount of traffic in our home.

-Once puppies are 8 weeks of age, we are willing to meet in a public place with the puppy you're interested in if you do not want to put down a deposit.
+Once puppies are 22 weeks of age, we are willing to meet in a public place with the puppy you're interested in if you do not want to put down a deposit.
 We will also do this with adult dogs.
 However, keep in mind that we do not hold puppies without a deposit.
 We understand that this is not the same policy that everyone has and not everyone feels comfortable putting down a deposit without seeing a puppy first.
-For this matter, we encourage you to read our testimonials, visit our Facebook page, and ask questions.
+For this matter, we encourage you to read our testimonials, visit our Facebook page, consider doing FaceTime calls, and ask questions.
 However, we are very firm on this policy and do not make exceptions.

 Do you ship puppies?

-Most puppies are ready to go to their new families between 8-12 weeks of age.
+Most puppies are ready to go to their new families between 10-12 weeks of age.
 This varies depending on the puppy and we will determine the date they are old enough to go home.
 Puppies that go to local homes may be allowed to leave earlier if they only have to travel a short distance.
 For puppies that fly, we have a wonderful pet nanny who holds the puppies in the airplane, and we let them go home this way at 10-12 weeks old.
-We also allow them to fly cargo after 12 weeks of age.
 Due to the extremely long time they are in a kennel and the high risk for disease, we do not ground ship puppies.